UltraEngine/Documentation/CPP/EmitEvent.md

 ## Remarks

-If any event listener callback triggered by this event returns false, the event will not be added to the event queue.
+If any event listener callback triggered by this event returns false, no further listener callbacks will be called and the event will not be added to the event queue.

 ## Example